PlaygroundSessions/php-code-exercise/README.md

 Where `{userId}` is the user id of the student.

-You inherit this WIP codebase.
+You inherit this codebase.

-You remember how the data is structured in the database:
+You remember how the data is structured:
-- Lessons are comprised of several segments.
+- Lessons contain several segments.
 - A user can create practice records for a segment.

 You look over the codebase and realize that several problems exist in this endpoint.
-1. The front-end data structures are coupled to the database structure.
 1. Business rules (eg. whether a user has completed a lesson) would be duplicated by each app.
 1. It is too slow, even with a reasonable amount of practice records.